SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 We *could* call `expects()` on our `$mockResponse` to make sure that `toArray()` *is* being called in our service.
 But, we already have other tests in place that would fail if we *didn't* call that method.
-Let's just pick and choose our battles.
-We can always add that later if we need to.
+Let's just pick and choose our battles, we can always add that later if we need to.

-Now that are service is fully tested and we have the up most confidence that it is working.
-Open the `MainController` and for the `index()`, add argument:
-`GithubService $github`.
-Symfony will automatically find our service and inject it into this method anytime it's called.
+Now that are service is fully tested, let's update the dashboard in realtime.
+On `MainController::index()`, add argument: `GithubService $github`.
+Anytime someone visit's the dashboard, Symfony will automatically find our service and inject it into this method.

-Right below the dino's array, add a `foreach()` loop and for `$dinos as $dino`, say `$dino->setHealth()` by calling `$github->getHealthReport()` using `$dino->getName()`.
+Right below the `$dinos` array, add a `foreach()` loop and for `$dinos as $dino`, say `$dino->setHealth()` by calling `$github->getHealthReport()` using `$dino->getName()`.